 4. CitiBusiness AAdvantage Platinum Select Mastercard

-For business travelers looking to supercharge their airline rewards points, the AAdvantage Platinum Select Mastercard offers significant benefits, including the opportunity to earn 65,000 American Airlines AAdvantage.
+For business travelers looking to supercharge their airline rewards points, the AAdvantage Platinum Select Mastercard offers significant benefits, including earning 65,000 American Airlines AAdvantage.

 But to earn these points, cardholders must spend $4,000 in the first four months of opening their account.
-There is an annual fee of $99 for the use of this card, but the benefits of holding an account often outweigh this nominal fee.
+There is an annual fee of $99 for using this card, but the benefits of holding an account often outweigh this nominal fee.

 Cardholders earn 2 AAdvantage miles for every $1 spent on qualifying American Airlines purchases.
 They also earn 2 AAdvantage miles per $1 spent on purchases at telecommunications merchants, gas stations, cable providers, and car rental services.
 You also earn 1 AAdvantage mile on all purchases.